m2c2-project/m2c2kit/website/docs/tutorial-fundamentals/primitives/sprites.md

 :::info

 Because this tutorial runs in the browser, you cannot alter the image assets on the server hosting the assessment.
 The URL of `assets/docs/img/blue-marble.jpg` has been set up beforehand with this image.
 Other local file URLs will not work.
-You can, of course, edit the tutorial to use any image URL on the internet, e.g., `https://via.placeholder.com/150.jpg`
+You can, of course, edit the tutorial to use another image URL on the internet, e.g., `https://upload.wikimedia.org/wikipedia/commons/7/70/Black_tricolor_Australian_Shepherd.jpg`, as long as the server hosting the image allows [cross-origin requests (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 :::